-Our Fresh Meat courses are so popular, we’re setting it up again for another intake starting Sept 17th that will run for 12 weeks.
-We will teach you the basics of roller skating and derby play getting you well on your way to actualizing your inner derby athlete.
+Our Derby 101 program (new skater intake) usually runs in the fall, for ten weeks.
+We’ll teach you the basics of roller skating and derby play, getting you well on your way to actualizing your inner derby athlete!

-At these sessions you will have a chance to meet and talk to the league members about all things derby, have your questions answered, buy some league merchandise and get fully geared up by Rumbling Rage Derby Shop.
+At meet and greet sessions you will have a chance to talk to the league members about all things derby, have your questions answered, buy some league merchandise and learn what you need to be fully geared up for roller derby.

-The Fresh Meat Training Camp is $150 plus $30 for insurance, which is due at the Meat & Greet sessions.
-We accept cash, cheque -made out to Peterborough Area Roller Derby, or e-transfer -which can be sent to PtboAreaRD@gmail.com (using the password rollerderby) Insurance is paid directly to CRDi and the forms for that can be found on their websitewww.crdinfo.ca We will also have them at the Meat & Greet sessions.
+The Derby 101 program is $150, plus insurance.
+We accept cash, cheque (made out to Peterborough Area Roller Derby), or e-transfer (which can be sent to email@example.com, using the password rollerderby).
+Insurance is paid directly to WFTDi and the forms for that can be found on their website.

 Tell all your friends!
 Hope to see you there!

-Like us on FaceBook to stay up to date on the latest derby happenings in the Peterborough area.
+Like us on Facebook or follow us on Instagram (@ptboareard) to stay up to date on the latest derby happenings in the Peterborough area.

 Roller derby is a full contact sport and we want you to be as safe as possible.
 Mandatory equipment is required to participate in practices.
 We’ve put together a list of the equipment required to make your shopping easier, and suggested a few items that you might want to think about.

-- Wrist Guards – Choose wrist guards suitable for roller derby.
+Wrist Guards – Choose guards built for derby.

-- Knee Pads – Not just mandatory, they’re essential for safety and to prevent roller derby’s most common injuries.
+Knee Pads – Not just mandatory, they’re essential for safety and to prevent roller derby’s most common injuries.
 Choose knee pads built for derby.
-Fresh Meat packages offer adequate knee pads, but if you already experience knee problems, you may want to consider upgrading.